IGNF/roc4j/README.md

 import fr.ign.cogit.ReceiverOperatingCharacteristics;

 //-----------------------------------------------------------------
-// Program to compute a simple ROC curve on n simulates instances
+// Program to compute a simple ROC curve on n simulated instances
-// Confidence bands is computed at 95% level (default parameter)
+// Confidence bands are computed at 95% level (default parameter)
 // with Komogorov-Smirnov test statistic.
 ROC curve and its
 // associated confidence bands are then depicted in a ROC space
 //-----------------------------------------------------------------